-The Sacred Harp Museum seeks an intern for month-long residency at the Sacred Harp Publishing Company Headquarters in Carrollton, Georgia, during the summer or fall of 2017.
-The intern will help improve the preservation and accessibility of the museum’s unparalleled collection of Sacred Harp and shape-note music recordings, manuscript music, songbooks, correspondence, photographs, and ephemera through cataloging, archival organization and description, and born-digital collection development.
+The Sacred Harp Museum seeks an intern for month-long residency at the Sacred Harp Publishing Company Headquarters in Carrollton, Georgia, during the summer or fall of 2018.
+The intern will help improve the preservation and accessibility of the museum’s unparalleled collection of Sacred Harp and shape-note music recordings, manuscript music, songbooks, correspondence, photographs, and ephemera through cataloging, archival organization and description, and the curation of an exhibition.

 The intern’s primary responsibilities will include:

-- Cataloging items in the museum’s collection of Sacred Harp-related materials using the ResourceMate platform and
+- Cataloging items in the museum’s collection of Sacred Harp-related materials using the ResourceMate platform,

 Additional responsibilities may include: